leandropaolo1/leandropaolo1/README.md

 ## 🚀 About Me
 I love python, and julia.
 Hopefully one day I will fall in love with Rust or Dart/Flutter.
-I've been developing a lot of websites with Django lately.
-Django is nice because it can serve both for the back-end and front-end of websites.
-I use julia for anything that requires performance as the syntax is very similar to python.
-I am trying to learn Flutter because I want to be able to develop IOS and Android apps.
-Flutter serves both architectures with only one code base.
-As for Rust, I haven't found a real use to it.
-I might migrate some of my Django Rest APIs to Rust and create micro-sevices.